Kapaak/bara-portfolio-2024/README.md

  Website for graphic designer Barbora Nováková.
  This website consists of frontend created in ```Astro.js``` and headless CMS in ```Sanity.io```.

+> Repository for the CMS is located [here](https://github.com/Kapaak/sanity-bara-novakova)

 ## 🚀 Project Structure